acasto/iptic-memex/README.md

     - Tab completion is supported in Unix environments.
     - Exit out of the subcommand with `exit` or `quit`.
   - Clear the context and start a new conversation with `clear`.
+  - Dump the chat message array for debugging with `show messages`.

 ### Chat about a file or URL